Fox Slates Three X-Men Movies For 2018, Release Dates Announced

-20th Century Fox had one of the sleeper hits of 2016 with the release of Deadpool.
-They’ve now announced that not only will we be getting Deadpool 2 in 2018, but we’ll also be getting two other X-Men related films.
-New Mutants will hit the screen first in 2018 and X-Men: Dark Phoenix will come later in the year.
-Hollywood Reporter has the scoop on the release dates and who will direct or possibly direct the two newly announced films.
+Twentieth Century Fox had one of the sleeper hits of 2016 with the release of Deadpool.
+They’ve now announced that not only will fans get Deadpool 2 in 2018, but they’ll also get two other X-Men-related films.
+New Mutants will hit the screen first in 2018, and X-Men: Dark Phoenix will come later in the year.
+The Hollywood Reporter has the scoop on the release dates and who will direct or possibly direct the two newly announced films.

 Deadpool 2 will hit the big screen on June 1, 2018.
-Ryan Reynolds returns in the role of Deadpool/Wade Wilson and the new movie is adding Zazie Beetz as Domino and Josh Brolin as Cable.
+Ryan Reynolds returns in the role of Deadpool/Wade Wilson, and the new movie is adding Zazie Beetz as Domino and Josh Brolin as Cable.
 Deadpool and Cable frequently cross paths in the comics, so it should be entertaining to see them interacting with each other on the big screen.

 For X-Men: Dark Phoenix, Sophie Turner will reprise her role as Jean Grey.
 “The Dark Phoenix Saga” originates in the comics with the run Chris Claremont and John Byrne had on X-Men in the 80s.
 This particular story was alluded to in X2: X-Men United and X-Men: The Last Stand.
-Since the latter movie in 2006, there have been some rumors of the storyline being revisited and we now have confirmation on that.
+Since the latter movie in 2006, there have been some rumors of the storyline being revisited, and fans now have confirmation on that.

 The New Mutants cast includes Maisie Williams as Wolfsbane, Anya Taylor-Joy as Magik, Nat Wolff as Cannonball, and James McAvoy as Professor Charles Xavier.
 The New Mutants are a group of teenaged superheroes.
-They’re still in training, but that’s nothing new for the X-Men because we’ve seen Xavier’s School for Gifted Youngsters many a time already.
-This movie will just have characters that haven’t been at the forefront of the movies before, other than Professor Xavier of course.
+They’re still in training, but that’s nothing new for the X-Men because moviegoers have seen Xavier’s School for Gifted Youngsters many a time already.
+This movie will just have characters who haven’t been at the forefront of the movies before — other than Professor Xavier, of course.

 What Comics To Read Before Watching The Movies